-- 1. Water surface - 2.
-Lowest water level - Fill the tank with fresh water to above the level of the anti-cavitation plate.
+1. Water surface

+2. Lowest water level

+- Fill the tank with fresh water to above the level of the anti-cavitation plate.
 NOTICE: If the fresh water level is below the level of the anti-cavitation plate, or if the water supply is insufficient, engine seizure may occur.
-[ECM00291] - 8.
+[ECM00291] - 6.
 Cooling system flushing is essential to prevent the cooling system from clogging up with salt, sand, or dirt.
 In addition, fogging of the engine is mandatory to prevent excessive engine damage due to rust.
 Perform the flushing and fogging at the same time.
 WARNING!
 Do not touch or remove electrical parts when starting or during operation.
 Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running.
-[EWM00091] - 9.
-Run the engine at a fast idle for 10-15 minutes in neutral position. - 10.
-Just prior to turning off the engine, quickly spray "Yamaha Stor-Rite Engine Fogging Oil" alternately into each carburetor or the fogging hole of the silencer cover, if equipped.
-When properly done, the engine will smoke excessively and almost stall. - 11.
-Remove the outboard motor from the test tank.
-For further details, see page 69.
+[EWM00091] - Run the engine at a fast idle for 10-15 minutes in neutral position. - Just prior to turning off the engine, quickly spray "Yamaha Stor-Rite Engine Fogging Oil" alternately into each carburetor or the fogging hole of the silencer cover, if equipped.
+When properly done, the engine will smoke excessively and almost stall.

-- 12. Drain the cooling water completely out of the motor.
-Clean the body thoroughly. - 13.
+- 9. Remove the outboard motor from the test tank. - 10.
+Drain the cooling water completely out of the motor.
+Clean the body thoroughly. - 11.
 Install the silencer cover/cap and top cowling.